-One of the most spectacular shows ever hosted on Broadway took place in May 1997.
-Human supremacy in chess was challenged by a computer.
-Garry Kasparov, the World Champion and one of the greatest chess players in history, defended the honor of mankind.
-The challenger, DEEP BLUE, was a computer specially designed for playing chess, a masterpiece of science and engineering.
-Independent of the outcome of the match, the significance of this event would be the same.
+One of the most spectacular shows ever to be hosted on Broadway takes place this May.
+Human supremacy in chess is being challenged by a computer.
+Garry Kasparov, the current world-champion and one of the greatest chess players in history, will defend the honor of mankind.
+The challenger, Deep Blue, is a computer specially designed for playing chess, a masterpiece of science and engineering.
+Whatever the outcome of the match, the significance of this event is the same.
 A combined effort of research in artificial intelligence (AI) and computer hardware development, has made it possible for computers to match humans in a game that has for centuries been considered a measure of human intelligence.

 Problem solving in AI often reduces to a process of tackling three main issues: representing knowledge, searching for solutions, and using knowledge to direct the search.
 A hallmark of intelligence is the use of knowledge to make search problems more tractable.
 The most studied search problems are those that arise in game playing.
-For decades chess has been viewed as an important testbed for machine intelligence, with some researchers regarding computer-chess as its Drosophila (cf. Michie, 1980).
+For decades chess has been viewed as an important testbed for machine intelligence, with some researchers regarding computer-chess as its Drosophila.
 Early chess programs were inspired by concepts from human thinking.
-However, with steadily increasing computer power - making brute-force methods more attractive - and with the difficulties of implementing human-like reasoning, computer-chess research took a different direction.
+However, with steadily increasing computer power-making bruteforce methods more attractive-and with the difficulties of implementing human-like reasoning, computerchess research took a different direction.
 Most of the effort went into search techniques, while less attention was paid to the acquisition and use of knowledge.